Chiang Mai can be many different things to many different people. To some, it’s the center of the Digital-Nomad universe.

 How to Choose the Best Hostels in Chiang Mai

-While Bangkok might be the world’s most visited city, Chiang Mai is an epic destination in itself and is noticeably cheaper than it’s big brother to the south.
+Though not as off-the-charts as exploring Bangkok’s madness, Chiang Mai is an epic destination in itself and is noticeably cheaper than it’s big brother to the south.
 Chiang Mai has developed rapidly over the past few decades and is really unique in its ability to bring Western amenities, at a high quality, while still being at a bargain price.

 Some things, in particular, I took into consideration…